Dante Gabriel Rossetti: Decline and death

-The savage reaction of critics to Rossetti's first collection of poetry contributed to a mental breakdown in June 1872, and although he joined Jane Morris at Kelmscott that September, he "spent his days in a haze of chloral and whisky".
+Rossetti's first collection of poetry was met with a savage reaction from critics.
+In an article in The Contemporary Review for October 1871, poet and critic Robert Buchanan attacked both the poems and Rossetti's morality.
+Against the advice of his brother William Michael, Rossetti issued a written reply in December, resulting in an extended essay from Buchanan, published as a 100-page pamphlet in May 1872, written and perceived as a personal assault.
+This contributed to Rossetti's mental breakdown in June 1872, and although he joined Jane Morris at Kelmscott that September, he "spent his days in a haze of chloral and whisky".
 The next summer he was much improved, and both Alexa Wilding and Jane sat for him at Kelmscott, where he created a soulful series of dream-like portraits.
 In 1874, Morris reorganised his decorative arts firm, cutting Rossetti out of the business, and the polite fiction that both men were in residence with Jane at Kelmscott could not be maintained.
 Rossetti abruptly left Kelmscott in July 1874 and never returned.
 Toward the end of his life, he sank into a morbid state, darkened by his drug addiction to chloral hydrate and increasing mental instability.
 He spent his last years as a recluse at Cheyne Walk.

 On Easter Sunday, 1882, he died at the country house of a friend, where he had gone in a vain attempt to recover his health, which had been destroyed by chloral as his wife's had been destroyed by laudanum.
-He died of Bright's Disease, a disease of the kidneys from which he had been suffering for some time.
+He died of Bright's disease, a disease of the kidneys from which he had been suffering for some time.
 He had been housebound for some years on account of paralysis of the legs, though his chloral addiction is believed to have been a means of alleviating pain from a botched hydrocele removal.
-He had been suffering from alcohol psychosis for some time brought on by the excessive amounts of whisky he used to drown out the bitter taste of the chloral hydrate.
+He had been suffering from alcohol psychosis for some time brought on by the excessive amounts of whisky he used to drown the bitter taste of the chloral hydrate.
 He is buried in the churchyard of All Saints at Birchington-on-Sea, Kent, England.